Housing benefit: Dealing with changes

 When the council can end your claim

-The council can stop your housing benefit payments if you do not provide evidence or information required to support your claim within 1 month.
+The council can stop your housing benefit payments if you do not provide the evidence or information required to support your claim within 1 month.

 Tell the council if you’re unable to get the evidence they require.
 You may be able to provide other acceptable evidence.

 The council must write to you if they decide to end your claim.
 You can appeal to a housing benefit tribunal if you want to challenge the decision.